lyubogankov/freecodecamp/notes/html.md

         - self-closing
     - > For the styling of the page to look similar on mobile as it does ona desktop or laptop, you need to add a `meta` element with a special `content` attribute.
         - `<meta name="viewport" content="width=device-width, initial-scale=1.0" />`
+            - This apparently makes the webpage "look the same on all devices"
 - `body`: for all visible content

 ### Visible Content (goes within `body`)